steevhise/fc3_common_assets/readme.md

 configure your template engine and sass-processor to look there as well as the usual `./src` location.
 (Or possibly move your local files into `build` as well.)

+Tip: When using webpack, if the build script complains about node-sass not supporting your OS. simply run `npm rebuild node-sass`